-Doctor's Notes on Yeast Infection vs. Bacterial Vaginosis Symptoms
+Doctor's Notes on Yeast Infection and Bacterial Vaginosis

 Kasper, D.L., et al., eds.
 Harrison's Principles of Internal Medicine, 19th Ed.
 United States: McGraw-Hill Education, 2015.